 The high cost associated with a luxury safari is partly explained by the fact that they usually take place in remote settings where supplies are hard to come by.
-The logistics of running a camp or a lodge in the middle of the African bush is complicated when the closest shop is 500 miles away, and there's no guarantee it will be stocked anyway.
-Besides this, it takes a lot to maintain a national park and reserve, as well as making sure the wildlife continues to be protected.
-Park fees can run to almost $100 per person–and that's before you've even thought about paying for accommodation, meals and game drives.
+The logistics of running a camp or lodge in the middle of the African bush become complicated when the closest shop is 500 miles away.
+Park fees can be high, too, with reserves like Gombe National Park in Tanzania charging a daily conservation fee of $100 per person–and that's before you've even thought about paying for accommodation, meals and game drives.